 Security officials have also previously expressed fears that Prevent’s mission has become confused, sometimes under political pressure, and moved towards trying to capture those with unpopular extremist views who are not committing a crime.

-Prevent has been subject to ‘mission creep’ of this kind for many years, regularly capturing in its dragnet people who happen to hold and express perfectly lawful views that some people in society find ‘triggering’.
+Prevent has been subject to ‘mission creep’ for many years, regularly capturing in its dragnet people who happen to hold and express perfectly lawful views that some people in society find ‘triggering’.

 In total, there were 6,817 Prevent referrals in 2022-23, with the highest proportion of referrals classified under the broad category of “vulnerability present but no ideology of counter-terrorism risk”, at 37 per cent, followed by extreme Right-wing at 19 per cent and Islamist extremism at 11 per cent.

-At the Free Speech Union (FSU), we know of Christians who have been referred to Prevent simply because they don’t believe in gay marriage – a minority view, to be sure, but it remains the right of people for religious or other reasons to say that marriage is between a man or a woman.
+At the FSU, we know of Christians who have been referred to Prevent simply because they don’t believe in gay marriage – a minority view, to be sure, but it remains the right of people for religious or other reasons to say that marriage is between a man or a woman.

 Earlier this year, a 12 year-old schoolboy from Northumbria was investigated by counter-extremism officers after he declared there “are only two genders” and produced a YouTube video in which he stated: “There’s no such thing as non-binary.”